Jacox98/checkmk-fortios-ipsec/README.md

 1. Download the generated `fortigate_ipsec-<version>.mkp`.
 2. Upload the package in Checkmk (`Setup -> Extension Packages -> Upload & Install`).
-3. Configure the FortiGate special agent with the firewall hostname, API token, and optional port/TLS settings.
+3. Create a rule via Setup -> Agents -> Other Integrations -> Fortinet FortiGate IPsec and provide hostname/API token details.
-4. Perform a service discovery on the target host to create per-tunnel services reporting status and RX/TX counters.
+4. Assign the rule to the FortiGate host, then perform a service discovery to create per-tunnel services reporting status and RX/TX counters.

 ## License